 LEARNING TO FLY IN THE SOUTHERN LAKES AREA

-I used to run a school based on Mount Iron behind Wanaka until houses covered the landing field so these days I only fly Tandem flights, but I do recommend you check out the schools based in Queenstown at the Flight Park on Malaghans Road.
+I used to run a school based on Mount Iron behind Wanaka until houses covered the landing field so these days I only fly Tandem flights, but I do recommend you check out the schools based in Queenstown at the Flight Park on Malaghans Road near Arrowtown.

 It takes over 15 days to get the 40 logged flights that are required for an unrestricted paraglider rating (PG2).You can try out the sport with an introduction day or three day course to a restricted rating.
-You must join the NZHGPA this costs an additional $130 and if you are going overseas an FAI equivalency card known as a ParaPro will come in handy.
+You must join the NZHGPA this costs extra and if you are going overseas an FAI equivalency card known as a ParaPro will come in handy.

-Glider, Harness and Reserve plus a Altimetre Vario can cost new between $5000-7000.
+Glider, Harness and Reserve plus a Altimetre Vario can cost new between $5000-8000.
 Paragliders are sized for your total flying weight and rated for ease of use.
-You’re first glider should have a DHV 1 or CEN A class.
+You’re first glider should have a CEN A class.
 Don’t be tempted to buy even a slightly higher classed wing or older model, Your first 300 flights should be on the safest possible equipment.

 Once you know PG is what you really want to do you could commit and buy equipment.
 If you do it at the beginning and learn on your own gear the school doesn't have to provide gear and of course can make a profit on the sale so the course can be negotiated.
 Don’t turn up with something you bought off Trade Me and expect a professional instructor to teach you though, they should only teach on equipment that they are totally familiar as the the reactions of the glider and harness must be predictable to reduce risk.Anyhow once you have your rating you will need equipment of your own.
 Second hand equipment can be good value but personally I will only fly on new equipment because the latest stuff is better performing, easier to handle and safer through all the classes and I know the history of the materials.